moehmeni/ezweb/README.md

 # EzWeb
- An easy to use web scraper (crawler) with many cool features  written in python
+ An easy to use web scraper (crawler) with many useful features and properties

 ## Installation
 ```